As a business owner, do you know what your staff are entitled to, types of sick pay or what you should be paying them?

 - Statutory sick pay

 All employers must pay Statutory Sick Pay (SSP) for their workers.
-This is currently £92.05 per week for up to 28 weeks.
 The government has a useful calculator for you to work out how much you need to pay.

 When do you start and stop paying SSP?